 Lodge managed the event and worked closely with community members, teachers, parents, seniors and the police department to ensure the car parade was well organized and successful.

 Seniors and their families slowly began to roll into the Chappaqua train station parking lot around 5 p.m.
-The exteriors of the cars were covered in paint celebrating the students’ accomplishments.
+Students painted the exteriors of the cars to celebrate their accomplishments.

 Senior Charlotte Templeton said the car parade was “a great time and fun way to see classmates while celebrating being a senior.”

-As more people filled into the parking spots, the noise level and energy built.
+As more people filed into the parking spots, the noise level and energy built.
 Once the police officers leading the parade motioned for everyone to head back into their cars, the honking began.

 Cheers and shouts from community members combined with cars honking created a symphony that brought smiles to seniors’ faces.

-When the seniors pulled into the high school, they were greeted by teachers honking their horns right back at them and cheering loudly.
+When the seniors pulled into the high school, teachers greeted them by honking their horns right back at them and cheering loudly.

 Lodge said the PTA advertised the parade in the town superintendent’s note of the week and in the elementary and middle school newsletters this week.
 The note encouraged community members to come out and cheer for the seniors while wearing masks and following social distancing guidelines.